Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 When Is It a Good Idea to Have an Extraction and Implant?

-Extraction and implant installation are preferable if your tooth is too damaged and the chances of tooth fracture are high after a root canal procedure.
+Extraction and implant placement are preferable if your tooth is too damaged and the chances of tooth fracture are high after a root canal procedure.

-Implants are more expensive than even a complex root canal procedure.
-Installing an implant takes several months until full recovery and requires multiple clinic visits.
-However, the long-term stability is higher.
+Implants are even more expensive than a complex root canal treatment.
+The implant placement process takes several months until complete healing is achieved and requires multiple clinic visits.
+However, long-term stability is higher.

 Dental-implant-Turkey